leggedrobotics/physical_terrain_parameter_learning/README.md

 This repository accompanies the paper "Identifying Terrain Physical Parameters from Vision - Towards Physical-Parameter-Aware Locomotion and Navigation".

-The repo mainly contains two parts:
+The repo mainly contains three parts:
 1. Physical decoder training
 2. Online vision pipeline learning
+3. A seperate phyiscal decoder module that can directly be used for inference in vision pipeline.

 **Maintainer**: Jiaqi Chen